 Think about the property layout and position.
-For example, a south-facing garden receives much sunlight, while an east-facing property receives morning sun, whereas a west-facing garden receives afternoon and early evening sun.
-Use the tool to check position of the property in the Netherlands.
+For example, a south-facing garden receives much sunlight, an east-facing property receives morning sun, and a west-facing garden receives afternoon and early evening sun.
+Use the tool to check the position of the property in the Netherlands.

 Consider the neighborhood and its specific facilities when composing a list for house hunting.
 These include schools, supermarkets, and transport infrastructure.
 Use the tool to check neighborhoods in Amsterdam.

 Do you want to live in the city center or trade for a better price right outside?

 In the Netherlands, a real estate agent is NOT required to win a bid.
 However, a property agent looks out for your best interests and helps you craft an offer that the seller will accept.
 Most of the time, your agents organize and attend house viewings.
 Your agent provides you with information about a property's condition and assists you in making a fair and competitive bid on a property.

 A seller's real estate agent is legally obligated to share the information with you.
 Ask your real estate agent about the quality of the building foundations, window insulation, and construction materials.
 When you buy a house, find out if you own land or if you have to pay for a ground lease.

 Do you see potential in a property, but it is not quite how you imagined it?
 Be creative, but consider if all the necessary changes are possible in the property.
 Are there any uncovered wires or pipes you want to hide?
 Is there asbestos, mold, or contaminated soil?
 Will all the furniture and appliances stay as you see them during the viewing?

 A helpful step is to come up with an estimation of costs for reconstructing right away.
 Before you make a bid on a house, figure out how much you can afford to finance.
 It's critical to understand your finances and your options for increasing your mortgage to fund renovations.